vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/breadcrumb.md

 You can also control the icon display of the path navigation using `breadcrumbIcon` field <Badge text="Support page config" />, the default value is `true`.

+If you don't want a page to be added to the breadcrumb (e.g.: home page), you can set `breadcrumbExclude: true` in the Front Matter of the page.

 [^support-page-config]: **Page config support**

     **Support local configuration**<Badge text="Support page config" /> means that the theme allows the configuration of the page to override the global configuration.